JakimLi/pandaria/README.md

 Pandaria
 =====
-Light weight API test framework based on cucumber
+Light weight API test framework based on cucumber JVM

 Introduction
 ------------

-Pandaria is a DSL written based on cucumber to simplify the HTTP API testing.
+Pandaria is a DSL written based on cucumber JVM to simplify the HTTP API testing, everything with cucumber still works.
 Using pandaria you don't need to learn programming

 Example
 -------